Moneydash/personal-portfolio-builder/README.md

-# Portfolio Builder
+# Personal Portfolio Builder

 ## Overview
-Portfolio Builder is a web application designed to help users create and showcase their personal portfolios easily.
+Personal Portfolio Builder is a web application designed to help users create and showcase their personal portfolios easily.
 This project allows users to display their skills, projects, and social media links in a visually appealing format.
 The application is built using modern web technologies, ensuring a responsive and user-friendly experience.

 ## Features
 - **Responsive Design**: The portfolio adapts to various screen sizes, providing an optimal viewing experience on desktops, tablets, and mobile devices.